Michael E. Bratman

 I have been at Stanford University since 1974.
 My main research interests are in the philosophy of action, where this includes issues about social agency and about practical rationality.
 My book publications are Intention, Plans, and Practical Reason (1987), Faces of Intention: Selected Essays on Intention and Agency (1999), Structures of Agency: Essays (2007), Shared Agency: A Planning Theory of Acting Together (2014) and Planning, Time, and Self-Governance: Essays in Practical Rationality (2018).
 I am a co-editor of Introduction to Philosophy: Classical and Contemporary Readings.
 I have been awarded an ACLS Fellowship, a Guggenheim Fellowship, and fellowships from the Center for Advanced Study in the Behavioral Sciences, and the Stanford University Humanities Center.
 I am a member of the American Academy of Arts and Sciences.
 My joint paper with David Israel and Martha Pollack, "Plans and Resource-Bounded Practical Reasoning," Computational Intelligence 4 (1988): 349-355, was the recipient of the 2008 International Foundation of Autonomous Agents and Multi-Agent Systems influential paper award.
 I have been President of the Pacific Division of the American Philosophical Association, and was Chair of the National Board of the American Philosophical Association from 2011-2014.
 In 2014 I received the American Philosophical Association's Philip L. Quinn Prize "in recognition of service to philosophy and philosophers, broadly construed."
+In 2019 I received the Lebowitz Prize for philosophical achievement and contribution.

 On Planning Agent’s Self-Governance Over Time